-Fixed, mobile and hotspot operators around the globe are deploying Wi-Fi® in business models tailored to fit their unique needs.
-Wi-Fi’s proven performance and ubiquity have created an opportunity for operators to address a large share of users’ wireless data needs and to deliver content outside the home.
-Wi-Fi is being used to improve coverage, offload data traffic, increase network density, reach consumers with paid content outside the home, increase loyalty and reduce roaming costs.
+Network operators around the globe are deploying Wi-Fi® in business models tailored to fit their unique needs.
+As end users become more demanding and expect faster speeds, more reliable service, and superior experiences, Wi-Fi performance and ubiquity have created an opportunity for operators to utilize Wi-Fi to improve their network offerings in and outside the home, as well as in enterprise environments.
+Wi-Fi is being used to improve coverage, offload data traffic, increase network density, reach consumers with paid content outside the home, increase loyalty, and reduce roaming costs.

-The Wi-Fi industry is responding to the breadth of need with a tremendous level of innovation.
-Wi-Fi CERTIFIED Passpoint™ is only the beginning.
+The Wi-Fi industry is responding to the breadth of need with a tremendous level of innovation:

 With strong representation from operators, equipment makers, and consumer electronics makers in the organization, the Wi-Fi Alliance® collaboration forum is uniquely suited to bring about technology innovations that meet operator requirements.
-To ensure alignment and deliver the most valuable programs across the operator ecosystem, Wi-Fi Alliance has liaison agreements with other operator-focused organizations including CTIA – The Wireless Association®, GSM Association, Wireless Broadband Alliance, and CableLabs®.
+To ensure alignment and deliver the most valuable programs across the operator ecosystem, Wi-Fi Alliance has liaison agreements with other operator-focused organizations including CTIA™, GSM Association, Wireless Broadband Alliance, and CableLabs®.

 Shape the future of Wi-Fi.
 Join Wi-Fi Alliance today.